Mokkapati-RagaNavya/Portfolio/README.md

 * [Freepik](http://www.flaticon.com/authors/freepik) icons - for nicely designed social icons

 ### What I learned from this project
-* Creating a sidebar
+* Creating a responsive website
-* Creating a sticky footer
+* Creating a  footer
 * Playing with media queries for different rendering depending on which device is used and device orientation (portait vs. landscape)
 * Ajusting the design for cross-browser compatibility
 * Using new HTML5 tags such as *header*, *aside*, *main*, *section*, *article*, and *footer*